Earl Grey: History

 Several other members of this branch of the Grey family have gained distinction.
 The Hon.
 George Grey (1767–1828), second son of the first Earl Grey, was created a baronet, of Fallodon in the County of Northumberland, in 1814 (see Grey baronets) and was the father of Sir George Grey, 2nd Baronet, and the great-grandfather of Edward Grey, 1st Viscount Grey of Fallodon.
 The Right Reverend the Hon.
 Edward Grey (1782–1837), fifth son of the first Earl, was Bishop of Hereford from 1832 to 1837.
 His fourth son Sir William Grey (1818–1878) served as Governor of Bengal from 1866 to 1871 and as governor of Jamaica from 1874 to 1877.
 His daughter Sybil Frances Grey (d.
 1945) was the mother of Prime Minister Anthony Eden, 1st Earl of Avon.
 Sir Paul Francis Grey, British Ambassador to Czechoslovakia from 1957 to 1960 and to Switzerland from 1960 to 1964, was the grandson of Francis Douglas Grey, a son from the second marriage of the Right Reverend the Hon.
 Edward Grey, Bishop of Hereford.
 The aforementioned the Hon.
 Charles Grey, third son of the second Earl, was a general in the Army.
 The aforementioned the Hon.
 George Grey (1809–1891), fourth son of the second Earl, was an admiral in the Royal Navy.

 The family seats were Howick Hall and Fallodon Hall in Northumberland.
 The traditional burial place of the Earls Grey is St Michael and All Angels Church, Howick.

 Legacy

 Earl Grey tea is named after the second Earl Grey.

+Grey College, Durham is named after the second Earl Grey, commemorating his support for the Durham University Act 1832 that established the university during his term as prime minister.

 The Grey Cup, the championship trophy for the Canadian Football League, is named after the 4th Earl, in 1909; at the time, Lord Grey was serving as Governor General of Canada.

 A column topped with a statue of Charles Grey, 2nd Earl Grey (referred to locally as Grey's Monument), has a prominent location in the city of Newcastle upon Tyne.

 Grey County in Ontario, Canada is named after the 2nd Earl Grey.

-The Gateshead fiddler James Hill (b 1811 d 1856) composed the tune "Earl Gray" in the Scottish Strathspey style, possibly to commemorate the opening of Grey's Monument in 1838.
+The Gateshead fiddler James Hill (b.
+1811 d.
+1856) composed the tune "Earl Gray" in the Scottish Strathspey style, possibly to commemorate the opening of Grey's Monument in 1838.
 It still remains part of the traditional music repertoire of Scotland and Northumberland.

 Earl Grey Street in Edinburgh was named after the 2nd Earl after his visit to the city in 1834.